apache/fury-site/docs/guide/dart/custom-serializers.md

 }
 ```

-## Circular References in Manual Serializers
+## Circular References in Custom Serializers

 If your serializer can encounter circular object graphs, bind the object to the reference tracker **before** reading its nested fields: